MicrosoftDocs/power-automate-docs/articles/create-generative-actions.md

 Outputs are text that the generative action creates that can be used in succeeding actions in the flow.

 > [!TIP]
-> To remove additional detail or HTML and reduce input character count, review and use compose action on dynamic input.
+> To remove additional detail or HTML and reduce input character count, review and use the **Compose** action on dynamic input.

 :::image type="content" source="media/create-generative-actions/inputs-outputs.png" alt-text="Screenshot of a computer showing the AI-generated inputs and outputs":::